firmai/industry-machine-learning/README.md

 ### Admin

+Have a look at the newly started [FirmAI Medium](https://medium.com/firmai) publication where we have experts of AI in business, write about their topics of interest.

 Other FirmAI projects include **[AtsPy](https://github.com/firmai/atspy)** automating Python's best time series models and **[PandaPy](https://github.com/firmai/pandapy)** a data structure solutions that has the speed of NumPy and the usability of Pandas (10x to 50x faster), **[FairPut](https://github.com/firmai/fairput)** a holistic approach to implement fair machine learning outputs at the individual and group level, and **[PandasVault](https://github.com/firmai/pandasvault)** a package for advanced pandas functions and code snippets.